Tuesday, 21 July 2009

 Friday 3rd October 2008

 I eventually negotiated the pedestrian way out to Wellington Road.
-I don't suppose too many pedestrians want to leave the centre that way by foot without shopping, so it was not as easy as it sounds.
-The ground was around a ten minute brisk stroll away.
+I don't suppose too many pedestrians want to leave the centre that way on foot without shopping, so it was not as easy as it sounds.
+The ground was around a ten-minute brisk stroll away.

 I headed on to catch a bus that would take me to the International Stadium, home of Gateshead FC for my next look at the venues that make up that part of the world.